- Colton, CA, USA

 Hooper was a leader in developing wireless radio communications in the Navy by carrying out pioneer tests, establishing a chain of land stations for communication between fleet and land, and serving as technical advisor and head of many boards and committees dealing with communications.
 He suggested the position of Fleet Radio Officer as necessary to the new radio Communications, and served in this post for two years.
 In World War I Hooper was awarded the Navy Cross for distinguished service as commanding officer of the U.S.S.
 Fairfax.

-After 38 years of military service, Hopper was retired from the Navy in 1943 due to an injury incurred in World War II.
+After 38 years of military service, Hopper retired from the Navy in 1943 due to an injury incurred during World War II.
 Afterward, he was a consultant to electronic equipment manufacturers.